We buy and can help you sell your Antique

 detailed models of actual steam engines that have been made ever since the

-class of small steam engines like the Creator steam engines used in
+class of small steam engines like the Creator steam engines that were used in

-popcorn machines or to power other small machines.
-These are a
+popcorn machines or to power other small machines during the era before

 favorite with collectors.

 Another antique oftentimes identified as salesman samples are